AspNetMonsters/website/source/_posts/AspNetMonsters-Episode-10.md

 permalink: monsters-weekly\ep10
 ---

 While configuration has been greatly simplified in ASP.NET Core, it won't provide an answer for all the situations all of the time.
-One such case is when you need to save and load configuration settings from a database, so here, we'll show you how.
+One such case is when you need to save and load configuration settings from a database so, here, we'll show you how.

 <!-- more -->